DaemonicLabs/Voodoo/README.md

 that creates a server *package* in `.server/`
  1. upload that package to **different** folder on your minecraft server
  2. stop the minecraft server and
- 3. execute the server installer with the actual location of your minecraft server installation
+ 3. execute the server installer with the actual location of your minecraft server installation \
+    eg. `java -jar server-installer ../actualServer`

 this will:
  - update configs/files